 While preparing for your next big trip, one of the more difficult decisions you’ll need to make is whether or not you want to travel with a laptop.
 If you do decide to pack your laptop, how will you protect it from damage and theft?
 How will you protect your privacy and keep your data safe from online criminals?

 To help you decide, this guide outlines the pros and cons of travel with a laptop.
 We’ll cover productivity, weight and bulk, security, privacy, entertainment, and more.
 I’ll also explain exactly how to pack your laptop to prevent damage and how to secure your laptop from thieves and online criminals.
+In addition, I’ll also share a few tips for flying with a laptop to help make your trip a bit smoother.
+I’ll also recommend a few of the best travel laptops.
 You can’t eliminate the risk of damage, theft, or cybercrime but you can reduce it by taking some simple precautions.
-In this guide, I’ll also share a few tips for traveling with a laptop to help make your trip a bit smoother.
-I’ll also recommend a few of the best travel laptops.

 For some travelers, the decision to pack a laptop is easy.
-For example, if you run an online business, create content, freelance, or need your laptop for work, the decision is made for you.
+For example, if you run an online business, create content, freelance, or if you’re on a business trip, the decision is made for you.
+I always have to pack my laptop because I work while I travel.
+I have no other choice.
 If you just want to stay up to date with your favorite TV show and post to social media once in a while, the decision becomes a bit more difficult.
 I’ll share some laptop alternatives for those who may not need a full computer.

 Table of Contents

 - Pros and Cons of Traveling With a Laptop

 - How to Protect Your Laptop from Damage

 - How to Protect Your Laptop from Theft

 - Packing a Laptop for Travel

 - Flying or Taking a Bus or Train with a Laptop